RobertStuartUalberta/CMPUT355/README.txt

 Checkers Rules:

-The game involves two players playing the game of checkers, taking turns making moves.

-The game begins on blacks turn and players then alternate by moving pieces one space diagonally.

-If an opponents piece occupies the space directly in the path of a players piece, and the subsequent space following the opponents piece is empty, a player may "jump" the opponents piece, capturing it and removing it from play.

-Typically after one move it would become the other players turn.
-However, in the case of a capture, if another capture is possible with the same piece the player may do so.
-Alternatively, they can choose to end their turn.
-No other pieces can be moved in this situation, only the initial piece used to capture.
+The game begins with Black to play.
+Players take turns moving their stones in one of two possible ways.

+1: A player may move their stone diagonally one space so long as that space is empty and the direction is valid

+2: A player may "capture" an opponents stone given the opponents stone occupies a valid move space and the subsequent space is empty.

-Initially players may only move in the direction directly away from their starting side.
+The direction a player may move is initially toward the opponents side.

-However, if a player manages to reach their opponents side that piece becomes a "king" designated by the letter "K" and may movein both directions.
+If a player manages to get one of their stones across the board to the first row of the opponents side, that stone becomes a "king" and can now move in both directions.

+In the case that a players stone captures an opponents stone, if that stone can immidiately capture another stone it may do so (this rule can stack for tripple and large captures)

+When a double (or higher) capture is possible, the capturing stone remains selected.
+If the player would like to end their turn and not capture again they simply click the stone again to end their turn.

-The game ends when one player has cleared the board of the opponentspieces, or the opponent forfeits.
+The game ends when one player has captured all of the opponents stones, or a player concedes on their turn.

 References: